vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- New: Added an option to hide time fields on the Flight Record page.
+- Update: Reorganized action buttons on the Flight Record page.
 - Update: Set start of the week to Monday for the date fields
 - New: Added badges on the navigation panel for very soon expiring and expired licenses, configurable from the Settings page.